eatstreet/ruby-sample-app/README.md

 Click "Reopen in Container"

-In case it disappeared, you can open the command pallete (ctr+shift+p / cmd+shift+p) and type in reopen container.
+In case it disappeared, you can open the command palette (ctr+shift+p / cmd+shift+p) and type in reopen container.

 ![](/readme/reopen-menu.png)